-I have been practising in my own counselling consultancy for fourteen years, first in London, and subsequently in Guernsey after launching Catalyst in 2004.
+I have been practising in my own counselling consultancy for twenty years, first in London, and subsequently in Guernsey after launching Catalyst in 2004.
 I am professionally accredited as a counsellor by the British Association for Counselling and Psychotherapy, and I hold an MSc in Psychological Counselling and Psychotherapy from the University of Surrey.

 I have a specific training in Stress Management and a large number of clients are referred by their GP or their employer for work in this area.
 Managing anxiety and depression are the most common problems clients wish to address.